Monument Health employee dinged on attendance for staying home with COVD-19 symptoms

 After being exposed by another employee, one worker said the health organization counted her isolation absence as an occurrence, unexpected time off.

 RAPID CITY, S.D.
-(KOTA) - Monument Health, one of the largest employers in Western South Dakota, is preparing its employees for surging COVID-19 cases in the coming weeks.
+(KEVN) - Monument Health, one of the largest employers in Western South Dakota, is preparing its employees for surging COVID-19 cases in the coming weeks.

 The hospital is reporting 44 physicians and caregivers tested positive last week, with 167 caregivers being monitored for exposure.